imoraes2006/wasm/README.md

 - 03 means optimize aggressively
 - After running the command you should end up with a JavaScript file called mult.js and a WebAssembly file called mult.wasm (Wasm module" contains compiled C code).

-## Or use a container for quick setup
+## Docker option for compilation
 Yes, I'm a fan of Docker.
 So if you want to get this demo up and running quickly without the trouble of setting up yet another SDK use Docker.
+If you have Docker installed you are good!
+If not, install Docker (one time cost).

-Install Docker (one time cost) and then use the following  image (from emscripten) to produce js and wasm.
+Use the following  image (from emscripten) to produce the js and wasm files

 ```docker run --rm -v $(pwd):/src trzeci/emscripten emcc -O3 -s WASM=1 -s EXTRA_EXPORTED_RUNTIME_METHODS='["cwrap", "ccall"]' mult.c -o mult.js```